Upgrading your build from Gradle 8.x to the latest

 gradle help --scan

-and view the deprecations view of the generated build scan.This is so you can see any deprecation warnings that apply to your build.
+and view the deprecations view of the generated build scan.This lets you see any deprecation warnings that apply to your build.

 Alternatively, you can run